richzhang/colorization/README.md

 ```
 git clone https://github.com/richzhang/colorization.git
-cd colorization
 git checkout pytorch
 pip install requirements.txt
 ```

-Running the following will colorize an image.
+This script will colorize an image.
 The results should match the images in the `imgs_out` folder.

 ```
 python demo_release.py # colorization a demo image